TiagoCruzzz/Repository_TiagoCruz/README.md

 differences between the groups formed based on the ECG, EDA, EMG signals (collected during neutral stimulation), the state questionnaire, and the trait questionnaire.

+#### &#8594;  Feature Selection Results:
+* __Complementary Information C:__<br>Tables that show the features selected after implementation of the methodology A and after the methodology C (approach C1 and approach C2).
+This information complements Section 5.3.

 #### &#8594;  Principal Component Analysis Results:
-* __Complementary Information C:__<br>Graphs that shows features contributions to PC1.
+* __Complementary Information D:__<br>Graphs that shows features contributions to PC1.
 This information complements Section 5.4.
->     C - Contributions PC1 - Fear
+>     D - Contributions PC1 - Fear
 >Graphs that shows features contributions to PC1, obtained from the principal component analysis on the features, of the individuals belonging to group 1, 2, 3, or global, selected from methology A on the ECG, EDA, EMG, or ECG+EDA+EMG signals associated with fear stimuli.

->     C - Contributions PC1 - Happy
+>     D - Contributions PC1 - Happy
 >Graphs that shows features contributions to PC1, obtained from the principal component analysis on the features, of the individuals belonging to group 1, 2, 3, or global, selected from methology A on the ECG, EDA, EMG, or ECG+EDA+EMG signals associated with happy stimuli.

->     C - Contributions PC1 - Neutral
+>     D - Contributions PC1 - Neutral
 >Graphs that shows features contributions to PC1, obtained from the principal component analysis on the features, of the individuals belonging to group 1, 2, 3, or global, selected from methology A on the ECG, EDA, EMG, or ECG+EDA+EMG signals associated with neutral stimuli.

->     C - Contributions PC1 - Baseline
+>     D - Contributions PC1 - Baseline
 >Graphs that shows features contributions to PC1, obtained from the principal component analysis on the features, of the individuals belonging to group 1, 2, 3, or global, selected from methology A on the ECG, EDA, EMG, or ECG+EDA+EMG signals associated with baseline.

-* __Complementary Information D:__<br>Scatterplots matrix.
+* __Complementary Information E:__<br>Scatterplots matrix.
 This information complements Section 5.4.
->     D - scatterplot matrix - Fear
+>     E - scatterplot matrix - Fear
 >Scatterplots matrix considering the first three principal components obtained based on the principal components analysis over the features selected based on methodology A and with the consideration of ECG, EDA, EMG, or ECG+EDA+EMG signals on the emotional state of fear.

->     D - scatterplot matrix - Happy
+>     E - scatterplot matrix - Happy
 >Scatterplots matrix considering the first three principal components obtained based on the principal components analysis over the features selected based on methodology A and with the consideration of ECG, EDA, EMG, or ECG+EDA+EMG signals on the emotional state of happy.

->     D - scatterplot matrix - Neutral
+>     E - scatterplot matrix - Neutral
 >Scatterplots matrix considering the first three principal components obtained based on the principal components analysis over the features selected based on methodology A and with the consideration of ECG, EDA, EMG, or ECG+EDA+EMG signals on the emotional state of neutral.

->     D - scatterplot matrix - Baseline
+>     E - scatterplot matrix - Baseline
 >Scatterplots matrix considering the first three principal components obtained based on the principal components analysis over the features selected based on methodology A and with the consideration of ECG, EDA, EMG, or ECG+EDA+EMG signals on the baseline.

 #### &#8594; Final optimized model:
-* __Complementary Information E:__<br>Graphs of the results obtained With the optimized constructed model in terms of Recall and Precision.
+* __Complementary Information F:__<br>Graphs of the results obtained With the optimized constructed model in terms of Recall and Precision.
 This information complements Section 5.5.1.